laserpants/trombone/README.md

 ##### Naming conventions

-Trombone assumes that database table and column names follow the normal `lowercase_separated_by_underscores`  convention and that JSON objects use `camelCase` formatting.
-Conversion between the two is automatic.
+Trombone assumes that database table and column names follow the usual `lowercase_separated_by_underscores`  convention and that JSON objects use `camelCase` formatting.
+Conversion between the two is implicit.

 ##### SELECT * FROM